-KYT is helpful to effective implementation tool for RA, which is the core action in OSHMS.
+Hazard Prediction is helpful to effective implementation tool for RA, which is the core practice in OSHMS.

-In addition to regular KYT training courses, JISHA dispatches instructors to enterprises and extends guidance in hazard prediction upon request.
-Aiming to support enterprises' social activities and increase participation in the campaign, It has established the registration system for enterprises which declare their commitment to running the Zero-Accident Campaign to public.
+In addition to regular Hazard Prediction training courses, JISHA dispatches instructors to enterprises and extends guidance in hazard prediction upon request.
+Aiming to support enterprises' social activities and increase participation in the campaign, it has established the registration system for enterprises which declare their commitment to running Zero-Accident Campaign to public.

-And until so far, it has been working to increase the number of courses.
+And so far, JISHA has been working to increase the number of courses.

-Table 5 shows training courses relating to the Zero-Accident Campaign and KYT courses held in fiscal 2014.
+Table 5 shows training courses relating to Zero-Accident Campaign and Hazard Prediction courses held in fiscal 2015.

-Table 5: Zero-Accident Campaign and KYT Training Courses in Fiscal 2014
+Table 5: Zero-Accident Campaign and KYT Training Courses in Fiscal 2015